-As senior program director and the lead for Results for Development’s governance and citizen engagement practice area, she provides strategic oversight of its operations.
-She also works in research as principal investigator for the Transparency for Development program, managing and co-leading the program design and research that seeks to answer the question of whether community-led transparency and accountability can improve health outcomes and in what contexts.
+Ms. Tolmie is the founder of Wonderlight Consulting, which aims to help committed, mission-driven organizations and social change-makers around the world – especially those fighting corruption and government overreach – ask the hard questions about how they can improve their work.
+Before this, she was a senior program director at R4D and led for the organization’s accountability and citizen engagement practice area.
+She continues to work in research as principal investigator for the Transparency for Development program, managing and co-leading the program design and research that seeks to answer the question of whether community-led transparency and accountability can improve health outcomes and in what contexts.

 Ms. Tolmie has published three books co-written with colleagues.
 The first book, Lives in the Balance (with C. Griffin et al), is a large-scale study of how transparency tools are used worldwide.
 Her subsequent book, From the Ground Up (with S. Kosack and C. Griffin), collects 19 transparency case studies in health services initiated by small grants.
 The third book, Using PETS to Monitor Project and Small-Scale Programs (with M. Koziol), suggests ways of teaching analytical methods so that, for instance, an expenditure tracking tool (useful for fighting corruption) can be simplified and adapted for use in a rural African district by people without academic training.